 Jennifer Aniston

 Hollywood sweetheart Jennifer Aniston suffers from dry eye syndrome and is addicted to eye drops to keep her eyes lubricated.
-In an interview with the Health magazine, she told that she faces trouble reading scripts due to her dry and itchy eyes.
+In an interview with the Health magazine, she said that she faces trouble reading scripts due to her dry and itchy eyes.

 The actress even collaborated with the Shire in 2016 and 2018 to spread awareness about dry eye syndrome.
 She was already nearsighted but now that she has developed presbyopia, she literally can’t see anything.
 This is why she wears glasses wherever she goes and looks amazing in every pair.
 Jennifer Aniston in glasses is something we never knew we all needed.